YesselmanLab/rna_map/README.md

 # run in single end mode
 # note this will only work if you built the image with docker command above
 rna-map -fa <fasta file> -fq1 <fastq file> --docker

+# TODO check is necessary?
+# run on apple silicon on / or other arm64 platforms
+rna-map -fa <fasta file> -fq1 <fastq file> --docker --docker-platform linux/amd64
 ```

 ### working with large sets of RNAs